paraswap/paraswap-sdk/README.md

 ## Using ParaSwap SDK

-There are multiple ways to use ParaSwap SDK, ranging from simple construct-and-use approach to a fully composable _bring what you need_ way that allows for advanced tree-shaking a minimizes bundle size.
+There are multiple ways to use ParaSwap SDK, ranging from simple construct-and-use approach to a fully composable _bring what you need_ way that allows for advanced tree-shaking and minimizes bundle size.

 ### Simple SDK